Prev/progressivenet/converter/README.md

 ### Convert model

-To convert TFJS model to progressive model, run command like below:
+To convert a TFJS model into a progressive model, run command like below:

 ```bash
 $ progressivenet-converter <TFJS_MODEL_PATH> <OUT_DIR> [<INTERFACE>]